 Aspose Visual Studio Plugin is a great tool to quickly download and explore Aspose .NET API examples.
-It saves lots of time and efforts by providing a very simple option to seamlessly select, download and open the latest example projects without having to leave your Visual Studio.
+It saves lots of time and effort by providing a very simple option to seamlessly select, download, and open the latest example projects without having to leave your Visual Studio.
 The new improved 2.0 version provides the following features:

 - Supports Visual Studio 2010 and Visual Studio 2012.

 - Easy to launch from File or Tools menu in Visual Studio

 - Saves time and reduces the learning curve.

 - Enables you to select and open the latest Aspose .NET API examples hosted on Github.com.

 - A selected example project is automatically opened in Visual Studio with all required references set to give you a ready to run and explore the environment.

 - Automatically downloads the latest API libraries and examples whenever there are new updates on the server.

 Installing Aspose Visual Studio Plugin templates is pretty easy.
 These instructions assume that you have already installed Visual Studio 2010 or higher.